dennisjosesilva/incremental-contour-experiments/README.md

-Both scripts for runtime analysis use a parameter **-e** for defining an order of the execution of the methods.
-It is a three character string where the first character defines the first algorithm to be executed, the second character defines the second algorithm to be executed and the third character defines the third algorithm to be executed.
+Both scripts for runtime analysis use a parameter **-e** for defining the order of the execution of the methods.
+It is a three-character string where the first character defines the first algorithm to be executed, the second character defines the second algorithm to be executed and the third character defines the third algorithm to be executed.
 The available characters and their associated algorithm are described below:

 * **n**: Non-incremental contour computation algorithm.
 In this approach, each node of the max-tree of the input image is reconstructed and the contour is computed as described by Algorithm 2 from the paper.